ManLikeTeetos/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files: Display ten newest files in the directory 13-unique : Display words that apear only once in a file
 14-findthatword: Find a particular word in a file
+15-countthatword: Count the number of lines a particular word occured in